Vasily Petrenko conducts Holst’s The Planets

 A host of well-known melodies await us in Holst’s The Planets.
 Each of the seven movements paints a rich musical picture of one of the astrological figures that the planets in our solar system are named after.
 From jolly Jupiter to war-like Mars, Holst’s suite reminds us of the emotional power of music.

-Opening tonight’s concert is a brand new work by Dani Howard – a young, up-and-coming British composer who has quickly established herself on the international classical music scene.
+Opening tonight’s concert is a brand new work by Dani Howard, Ellipsis, which was commissioned to celebrate 75 years of the Royal Philharmonic Orchestra, charting a long history of music-making as "a time-lapse of London over the last 75 years, with the orchestra at the heart".
+Dani is a young, up-and-coming British composer who has quickly established herself on the international classical music scene.

 Mao Fujita joins the Orchestra for Rachmaninov’s much-loved Rhapsody on a Theme of Paganini – a nimble ode to what has to be one of the most instantly recognisable themes of the repertoire.

 ‘Fujita is a musician of tremendous versatility and taste, with a poetic sense of pulse and eloquent, insightful, fearless articulation.’
 The Times

 *Commissioned by the Royal Philharmonic Orchestra and generously funded by Louise and Philip Keller.

 The safety of our audiences is of paramount importance.
 Government guidelines and safety measures are followed at all the venues in which the Royal Philharmonic Orchestra performs to ensure that you are able to enjoy the performance in a safe, comfortable environment.
 Find out more about venue guidance and safety measures below.